PdxCodeGuild/2019-09-30-full-stack-night/3 JavaScript/labs/lab01_python_pain_redux.md

 ## Version 2 (this is more difficult in JS than in Python, just try it and do your best!)

 Allow the user to input the amount of rotation used in the encryption / decryption.
-They could enter 13, -9, 12985478439, or -578402365323509864 and your program should still function.
-Any string encrypted with a positive rotation, should be decrypted with a negative rotation.
+They could enter 13, -9, or 12985478439, and your program should still function.
+Any string encrypted with a positive rotation, should be decrypted with a negative rotation of the same magnitude (i.e., 13/-13, 546543/-546543).
 The output below demonstrates this:
 ```
 enter the rotation: 32
 enter a string: here Is soMe ranDom sTRing 123@^$&#*(&%_#